How to Travel Istanbul on a Budget

 Know a little bit of Turkish

-Image Credits: Miguel Virkkunen Carvalho
+Image Credits: Miguel Virkkunen Carvalho | Flickr

-In general, locals that often deal with tourists (shopkeepers, hostel owners and restaurant staff) are very well-versed in English.
+In general, locals who often deal with tourists (shopkeepers, hostel owners and restaurant staff) are very well-versed in English.
 If you need help with directions or other matters, you’ll find that the people you meet on the streets tend to be very friendly and helpful, even if they don’t speak much English.
 Therefore, you don’t have to worry about not being able to communicate with locals in Istanbul.

 However, knowing a little bit of Turkish will go a long way.
 Here are some words and phrases that may come in handy.